StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 ///// HOW DO THE SPECTRE VARIANTS WORK? /////
 SNIPER SPECTRES:
-	* There is a small chance for a regular spectre squad to spawn as a sniper spectre squad
-	* They can spawn with any sniper weapon
-	* They will always be cloaked and will only de-cloak when they have line of sight on an enemy to shoot
+There is a rare chance for a regular spectre squad to spawn as a sniper spectre squad.
+They can spawn with any of the three sniper weapons.
+They will always be cloaked and will only de-cloak when they have line of sight on an enemy to shoot

 SUICIDE SPECTRES:
-	* Random chance to spawn in their own dedicated waves mid-late game
-	* They have several Pilots' worth of health, so that grunts don't drop them immediately
-	* They do increased damage to both Pilots and Titans
-	* They have increased sprint speed compared to the base game
+	There is a random chance for them to spawn in their own dedicated waves mid-late game.
+They have several Pilots' worth of health so that grunts don't drop them immediately.
+They will die without exploding if they take enough damage.
+They also do increased damage to both Pilots and Titans and have increased sprint speed compared to the base game.
-	* They will die without exploding if they take enough damage
-	* Any human-sized npc/Pilot melee will instant-kill them without blowing up
-	* Getting hit with any kind of electrical damage will instant-kill them without blowing up
+	* Any grunt/spectre/Pilot melee will instant-kill them without blowing up, as will getting hit with any kind of electrical damage.
-	* Getting hit with any kind of laser damage will blow them up
-	* Getting stepped on by a Titan or hit by a Titan weapon will blow them up
+	* Getting stepped on by a Titan or hit by a Titan weapon will blow them up, as will getting hit with any kind of laser damage.

 ///// CAN I USE THIS MOD FOR A SERVER? /////
 	Yes... but honestly, I would advise against it.
 The main threat in a MP match is the other players.
 The AI is just there for set dressing.
 But in this mod, the AI is the main threat.
-And you have to shift your play-style accordingly.
+And you have to shift your playstyle accordingly.
 It would be like trying to merge Halo 2 on Legendary into the regular MP sessions.
-The two styles of gameplay will clash heavily and the end result is just not very fun.
+The two styles of gameplay will clash heavily, and the end result is just not very fun.

 Mod authors: ASillyNeko, Frann, Nachos, StoneCold, and Aphelion